salpida-foundation/salpida-canonical/README.md

 # Salpida Foundation — Canonical Repository

-> **Canonical DOI entry, reading map, and citation gateway for Salpida Foundation / SICS.**
+> **Canonical DOI entry, reading map, and citation gateway for Salpida Foundation / SICS**
 > For a guided human-readable entry with document-specific landing pages, start at **https://salpida.foundation**.
 > This GitHub repository is a **non-authoritative public index**.
 > All binding meaning, definitions, governance, and compliance boundaries live **only** in DOI-registered canonical records.